 Gretchen Liska, PT, DPT - Naperville, IL

-Tina and Jennafer were awesome.
+Tina and Jennifer were awesome.
 Time flew by, no dull movement!
 Manual has lots of information, resources included.
 Thank You!
-Looking forward to attend more courses.
+Looking forward to attending more courses.

 - Smita Mehta,PT,DPT - San Antonio, TX

 Both clinician instructors were fabulous!
 I would like to see in the online review module that could be completed prior to the course so we can spend more time practicing new skills and less time reviewing.